 I am a busy mother of seven great kids aged 8-32, work about half-of-full-time (3 short days) as a special needs and language teacher, and have 1-3 guest rooms in my home, depending on the season.
-The house also contains a café which is open a few days a week in the spring and summer.
-I am still working to get the house in order after we moved in two years ago, and it is good to see it finally coming together!
+The house also contains a café which I open in the weekends most of the year, and several days a week in the summer.

 My main objectives are to create a well-balanced life, a welcoming home, and a beautiful garden.
-The new house has a tiny garden, very much smaller than my old one...
+The new house has a tiny garden, much smaller than my old one.
 I garden organically as far as possible.
 We have 2 ducks, a guinea pig and a rabbit.
+We live just 20 m from the little park by the lakeside, so this is where we barbecue and swim in the summer.

-The five youngest kids - aged 7-17 - live here, plus volunteers and other guests; I have two-three rooms available for tourists.
+The five youngest kids - aged 8-17 - live here, plus volunteers and bnb guests.
 The household can be noisy, and this is not a good place for anyone who likes to sleep late in the mornings...
 The kids are active and have many interests, and I do my best to raise them to be well-mannered, thoughtful and independent - though they are often challenging, and they behave very much like kids!
 They have five very different personalities, each with good and not-so-good sides.